SIMPLY SOCIAL KIDS’ FREQUENTLY ASKED QUESTIONS

 No, we cannot bill insurance companies for services as we are coaches and not therapists.
 We operate very much like friendship tutors.
 However, some families have been successful in having our services reimbursed through employer Flexible Spending Accounts and others have been able to receive grants through other organizations.

 How does tuition work?

-Tuition for our social educational programs is based on a 4-week month and new families also pay a one-time $60 registration fee.
+Tuition for our social educational programs is based on a 4-week month.
 Tuition is automatically deducted from an on-file credit card on the first of each month.
 In the case of a missed class we cannot offer a refund but we can offer make-up opportunities at other programs during the same month.